Tyrian-Misfits/website/content/wvw/calls.md

 stack; stack up
 :   It simply means get on tag.
 This is so, so important.
 Stealth, might, healing, all of it relies on people being close together.
 So stack up!

+    When stacking, **always dismount**!
+Also, do not use any skills that create a [combo field](https://wiki.guildwars2.com/wiki/Combo) unless ordered to do so.

 stealth
 :   Some classes have skills that create a [smoke field](https://wiki.guildwars2.com/wiki/Smoke_field).
 When smoke fields are [blasted](https://wiki.guildwars2.com/wiki/Blast_finisher), they give stealth to people within the field.
 For this to work, you must keep in mind the following: